sarotnem/vatauth/README.md

 ## Installation

 - ### Composer
-  Simply run `composer require theomessin\vatauth` to install the latest version of this package
+  Simply run `composer require theomessin/vatauth` to install the latest version of this package

 - ### Laravel Setup
   There are several things that need to be done for this package to work: